Begin search immediately! Do not assume your dog was STOLEN!

 CREATE A SIMPLE POSTER w/large bold type and print 150-200 copies to start.
 Print using color ink.
 Clear full body photo of dog, Do NOT chase and phone number in extra large bold print, large enough so passing motorists can easily view from inside their vehicles!
 Post within a 2-3 mile radius of where your dog went missing (point of escape).
 Provide a copy to police/shelters & Animal Control.
 Click here

 Leave a feeding station with stinky food at the point of escape (where the dog escaped from).
+It does NOT matter if the dog is unfamiliar the location.
+Nine times out of ten, they will return to the point of escape when all is quiet.

 Get a notebook to record all sightings of the dog with date, time, exact location and direction of travel.